The Real Cost of the Digital Skills Gap for Your Business

-According to Randstad, 56% of employees believe that they don’t have the skills required today to master digital technologies.
-Impressive, isn’t it?
+According to Randstad, 56% of employees believe they don't have the skills required to master digital technologies today.
+Whether financial, operational, or human, the cost of digital skills obsolescence is very real.

 85% of users lose at least 1-2 hours of productivity each week searching for information